meau/AT2EAD2YFAD/README.md

 6. Copies of valid files should also be saved to MasterEAD2002_AT
 7. Upload files from edits_completed_for_YFAD to fedora/mssa
 8. Create log/database(?) of transformation steps.

+AT -> EAD for ArchiveGrid

+AT -> EAD for Connecticut Archives Online